oscarcs/mcd/c2/notes.md

 Another consideration is keywords.
 Most languages have a set of reserved words that look like identifiers but in fact serve a syntactic purpose.

 In order to solve the above problems, it is often a good idea to do some identifier identification in the lexical analyzer, just enough to serve the purposes of the lexical analyzer and the parser.
 Effectively, we introduce a separate phase between the lexical analyzer and the parser, which we call the *lexical identification phase* or *screening*.

+### 2.11 Symbol tables

+A *symbol table* (or *name list*) is a mapping from an identifier onto an associated record which contains collected information about the identifier.
+The name 'symbol table' derives from the fact that identifiers are also called 'symbols', and that the mapping is often implemented using a hash table.

+The primary interface of a symbol table is a single function, taking a name as input and returning a pointer to information about that name.

+### 2.12 Macro processing and file inclusion

+*This section of the textbook mainly concerns C-style textual-replacement macros, which can be powerful but are annoying to implement and use.
+I have no interest in writing a C compiler, so I have skipped most of this chapter.
+Haxe, for example, includes macros as part of its ordinary syntax; macro expressions modify the AST at compile-time.*

+A *macro definition* identifies an indentifier as being a macro and having a certain string as a value.
+When the identifier is encountered in the program text, its string value is to be substituted in its place.
+A macro definition can have parameters, which can be substituted in its place.

+Apart from macro substitution and parameter substitution, some languages define a third type of macro, file inclusion.
+A file inclusion directive contains a filename, which is retrieved from the system and substituted into the file inclusion directive.

+Another type of macro to consider are macros for conditional compilation.
+A condition is evaluated at compile-time and the enclosed block of code is included (or not) as part of the subsequent compilation.